agiliq/building-api-django/docs/setup-models-admin.rst

 Database setup
 ------------------

 We will use SQlite database, which is already included with Python.
-The :code:`pollsapi/settings.py` file woul already have the correct settings.
+The :code:`pollsapi/settings.py` file would already have the correct settings.

 .. code-block:: python